-It’s finally here!
-After a winter of many snow-filled adventures that are very fun but not quite as fun as summertime adventures, and a spring spent in tap-dancing anticipation, I’m went on my first real backpacking trip of good weather-season last weekend.
-Sure, it was Memorial Day, and the first five miles of the best trails were filled to the brim with people making their first and only foray into the woods for the whole year, but so what, because: Summer is here!
-It’s the childlike joy of Christmas, birthday parties, a visit to Disneyland, the first day of a vacation by the beach, all rolled into one bright, shining day, full of optimism about all the golden-tinged adventures the rest of the summer will bring.
+After a fall and winter of snow-filled adventures that are very fun but not quite as fun as summertime adventures, a horrifying bike crash and broken shoulder and surgery, and a spring thus far spent in tap-dancing anticipation, I’m planning my first solo backpacking trip of the year in a few weeks.
+Sure, it’ll be Memorial Day, and the first five miles of the best trails will be filled to the brim with people making their first and only foray into the woods for the whole year, but so what.
+It’s summer, dammit.
+It’s the childlike joy of Christmas, birthday parties, a visit to Disneyland, the first day of a vacation by the beach, all rolled together into one big, fat, dank…breakfast burrito, of course.
+I’m full of optimism about all the golden-tinged adventures the rest of the summer will bring, even if most of those adventures are just me following my toddler around, infant strapped to my back.
 Andy Williams could not have been more wrong: This is the most wonderful time of the year.

 • Learn how to build a fire even half as well as my wife.
 Wind, rain, snow, bare granite with no visible kindling for miles, doesn’t matter.
 While I’m over here trying to light on fire something that looks like a crazed squirrel nest, usually using some fancy firestarter, my wife has erected a Frank Lloyd Wright-esque bit of kindling architecture complete with well thought out ventilation systems that she ignited with a simple Bic lighter.
 I’ve watched a zillion times, no idea how she does it.
 Needless to say, she’s the firestarter in the family.